 When you take an action like adjusting the temperature on your smart thermostat from a remote location using a mobile device, you set off a series of events.
 And they all take place within a fraction of a few seconds.

 When you talk into your phone, your voice is digitized, converted into data packets, and sent over the air and through the network.

 If you’re located within range of a particular cell site, congrats, you’re in the network.
 As you move about your life, nearing one cell site to the next, this network keeps you connected.

 Wide Coverage, High Capacity.

 These towers can be up to 200+ feet tall, providing coverage over large geographic areas.

 Often mounted in elevated spots like rooftops, these provide good coverage and enhance network capacity.

 Just the size of a backpack, small cells are often mounted on streetlights and lamp posts, providing higher capacity but covering smaller coverage areas like city blocks.

-By 2020, there will be more IoT devices than humans, making it the fastest growing technology field ever.
+Today, there are over 3.5 IoT devices for every human on earth, making it the fastest growing technology field ever.